1. Tasks

 This task logs data to Google Sheets.

-A specific sheet is selected with a spreadsheet id and sheet title.
-Values can be logged to the sheet in a variety of ways, refer to the examples provided toward the end of this page.
+A specific sheet is selected using a spreadsheet ID and sheet title.
+Values can be logged to the sheet in various ways — see the examples provided toward the end of this page.

 2. Create a credential in Stubber Manage

 The rest of this document assumes familiarity with adding a task to a stub.
-See tasks documentation if you need a refresher.
+See the Tasks Documentation if you need a refresher.

 TIP

-It is recommended to use the update_sheet_rows task in advanced use cases, as this task is more flexible and can be used to update as well as insert rows in a sheet.
-The update_sheet_rows has upsert_row set to true by default.
+For advanced use cases, it’s recommended to use the update_sheet_rows task, as this task is more flexible and can both update and insert rows in a sheet.
+The update_sheet_rows task has upsert_row set to true by default.

-See the Using Google Sheets Guide for more information on how to use Google Sheets with Stubber.
+See the Using Google Sheets Guide for more information on integrating Google Sheets with Stubber.

 Log a single object with three elements inside it.